bienflorencia/rBiodiversidata/Hotspots Tetrapods/README.md

     Amphibia_25.GRIDs <- read_csv('Amphibia_UY25.csv')
     Amphibia_50.GRIDs <- read_csv('Amphibia_UY50.csv')

+Each table has a GridID and the values for the 4 variables NR, SR, TP and ER for each grid.
+For instance, the table for Amphibia at 50x50km scale looks like this:

     ## # A tibble: 93 x 5
     ##    GridID    NR    SR      TP    ER
     ##     <dbl> <dbl> <dbl>   <dbl> <dbl>